 Bake in a preheated 400°F oven for 20-22 minutes.
 Gorgeous, right?
 It doesn't get much simpler, or better than that!
 Serve hot.
 Yield: 24 small rolls or 12 large rolls

 To make the rolls in advance:

-After forming the dough into rolls, cover with a damp cloth or plastic wrap sprayed with cooking spray and refrigerate.
-Uncover, and brush with melted butter, just before baking at 400°F for 20-22 minutes until golden.
+After forming the dough into rolls, cover with a damp cloth or plastic wrap sprayed with cooking spray and refrigerate overnight, if desired.
+Uncover, brush with melted butter just before baking at 400°F for 20-22 minutes until golden.
 The rolls will continue to slowly rise even in the refrigerator.